nerostamas/resume_nguyen_phuc_tran/README.md

 ## Contact

-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/phuc-tran-mtl) or via email.
+Feel free to reach out to me on [personal page](https://nerostamas.github.io/), [LinkedIn](https://linkedin.com/in/phuc-tran-mtl) or via email.